-55.4.10.1 Adult Use Retail Sales.
-Adult Use Retail Sales facilities are a permitted use, subject to the same permit requirements that apply pursuant to Humboldt County Code

-Sections 314-55.3, et seq. applicable to Medical Cannabis Dispensaries.
-All regulations applicable to permitting of Medical Cannabis Dispensaries shall be applicable to Adult Use Retail Sales facilities, except those limiting sales exclusively to medical cannabis.

-55.4.10.2 Farm-Based Retail Sales.
-In addition to the zones in which cannabis retail facilities may be permitted pursuant to Humboldt County Code Section 313-55.3, et seq. applicable to Medical Cannabis Dispensaries, retail sales of cannabis products limited to those produced on the same Parcel(s) or Premises where the cannabis was cultivated, may occur as follows, provided that the cultivator also obtains a state cannabis retail sale license, if necessary.
-Sales of any cannabis products not cultivated on the same parcel is prohibited, unless pursuant to a Microbusiness license.
+- 55.4.10.1 Adult Use Retail Sales.
+Adult Use Retail Sales facilities are a permitted use, subject to the same permit requirements that apply pursuant to Humboldt County Code Sections 314-55.3, et seq. applicable to Medical Cannabis Dispensaries.
+All regulations applicable to permitting of Medical Cannabis Dispensaries shall be applicable to Adult Use Retail Sales facilities, except those limiting sales exclusively to medical cannabis. - 55.4.10.2 Farm-Based Retail Sales.
+In addition to the zones in which cannabis retail facilities may be permitted pursuant to Humboldt County Code Section 314-55.3, et seq. applicable to Medical Cannabis Dispensaries, retail sales of cannabis products limited to those produced on the same Parcel(s) or Premises where the cannabis was cultivated, may occur as follows, provided that the cultivator also obtains a state cannabis retail sale license, if necessary.
+Sales of any cannabis products not cultivated on the same parcel is prohibited, unless pursuant to a + license.
 Sites hosting on-site customer traffic may be permitted with a Conditional Use Permit.
 Sites without on-site customer traffic, where all goods are provided to customers through delivery, off-site pickup, or similar means to the extent authorized by law, may be permitted with a Zoning Clearance Certificate.
-Farm based retail sales are not permitted on any parcel zoned TPZ or TC.

-55.4.10.32 Microbusiness.
-Microbusiness activities are a permitted use, subject to a Special Permit and Coastal Development Permit, in any of the zones in which authorized cannabis activities is a permitted use (except on parcels zoned RA, AE, TPZ or TC).
+Farm-based retail sales are not permitted on any parcel zoned TPZ, or a parcel zoned U with an underlying land use designation of "Timberland". - 55.4.10.3 Microbusiness.
+Microbusiness activities are a permitted use, subject to a Special Permit, in any of the zones in which authorized cannabis activities is a permitted use (except on parcels zoned FP or TPZ).

-Locational Criteria:
+Locational Criteria